Webhooks

 Responding to Webhooks

 Your endpoint should respond with a 2xx status code as soon as possible upon receiving an event.
-If we receive no response within 5 seconds or we receive a Non-2xx status code, Mercury will mark the event delivery as failed and retry up to 10 times using exponential backoff over the course of ~1 day.
-If we receive a 4xx status code, we will not retry with the exception of a 429 status code in which we will retry.
+If we receive no response within 5 seconds or we receive a non-2xx status code, Mercury will mark the event delivery as failed and retry up to 10 times using exponential backoff over the course of approximately one day.
+If we receive a 4xx status code, we will not retry with the exception of 429 (rate limited), which we will retry.

 Handling Duplicate Events

 Webhooks are delivered at-least-once, meaning you may occasionally receive the same event multiple times.
 Use the event's id field to track which events you've already processed and implement idempotency.
+This also protects against replay attacks, where an attacker might attempt to re-send a previously captured webhook request.

 Filtering Events

-Use eventTypes and filterPaths to reduce noise and only receive events you care about
+Use eventTypes and filterPaths to reduce noise and only receive events you care about.

 Verifying Your Endpoints